Alluxio/alluxio/docs/en/deploy/Running-Alluxio-On-a-HA-Cluster.md

 * To deploy an Alluxio cluster, first [download](https://alluxio.io/download) the pre-compiled Alluxio binary file, extract the tarball and copy the extracted directory to all nodes (including nodes running masters and workers).
-* Enable SSH login without password from master node to worker nodes.
+* Enable SSH login without password from all master node to all worker nodes.
 You can add a public SSH key for the host into `~/.ssh/authorized_keys`.
 See [this tutorial](http://www.linuxproblem.org/art_9.html) for more details.
 * TCP traffic across all nodes is allowed.
 For basic functionality make sure RPC port (default :19998) is open